 In addition to conforming to legal requirements, records management is also necessary because:

-• federally funded programs come with a number of requirements audits; and
+• federally funded programs come with a number of audit requirements; and

 • projects that may be refinanced need to demonstrate that they complied with the federal requirements.

 Start your records keeping efforts early in the project to ensure the project is legally defensible.

 We recommend keeping a project binder.
 The binder can be organized by chronology or by document type.

 If you are organizing by chronology, it's good to create a log page in the front of the binder that serves as an index of what's in the binder.

 If you are sorting by document type, then we recommend getting divider tabs.
 Document types might include: